Johns Hopkins / Carey

 Carey MBA students in Baltimore study in the state-of-the-art Legg Mason building, in the Harbor East neighborhood right next to the picturesque Inner Harbor.
 The Legg Mason building has over 146,000 square feet for classrooms, student study areas, clubs and offices.
 Harbor East has been built up in recent years, and now is home to a vibrant dining and nightlife scene, as well as peaceful waterfront views.

-An estimated 93.2 percent of the Class of 2019 were employed within three months of graduation.
-Graduates earned an average starting salary of just over $97,000, with additional average signing bonuses of around $12,000.
+100% of the Carey MBA Class of 2021 were employed within three months of graduation.
+Graduates earned an average starting salary just shy of $101,289, with additional average signing bonuses of around $22,000.

 Federal Financial Aid and Maryland State Aid are also accessible to Carey MBA students.